Nu Finish Car Polish

 These products all have their own set of pros and cons.

-Is Nu Finish Car Polish a Car wax, a Car Polish, or a Car Paint Sealant
+Is Nu Finish Car Polish a Car wax, a Car Polish, or a Car Paint Sealant?

-Great question!
 So glad you asked.
 And once again; largely depends on who you ask and your definition of each of those terms or labels.

 Based on the most accepted definition of those terms within the world of professional auto detailing, Nu Finish car polish would be most appropriately labeled as a car paint sealant due to its synthetic formulation, and the fact that it is 100% free of any form of natural wax. (this can be verified at the official Nu Finish website)